ieshan/nakusp/README.md

 type Transport interface {
     Publish(ctx context.Context, job *Job) error
-    Heartbeat(ctx context.Context, id string) error  // Blocks until context cancelled Fetch(ctx context.Context, id string, jobQueue chan *Job) error  // Blocks until context cancelled Requeue(ctx context.Context, job *Job) error
+    Heartbeat(ctx context.Context, id string) error  // Blocks until context cancelled Consume(ctx context.Context, id string, jobQueue chan *Job) error  // Blocks until context cancelled ConsumeAll(ctx context.Context, id string, jobQueue chan *Job) error Requeue(ctx context.Context, job *Job) error
     SendToDLQ(ctx context.Context, job *Job) error
     Completed(ctx context.Context, job *Job) error
 }
 ```

-The `Heartbeat` and `Fetch` methods are designed to run as long-lived goroutines, blocking until the context is cancelled.
+The `Heartbeat` and `Consume` methods are designed to run as long-lived goroutines, blocking until the context is cancelled.
 This design allows each transport to control its own execution cadence without requiring the core system to manage timing logic.

+The `ConsumeAll` method is designed for batch processing scenarios where you want to process all currently queued jobs and then exit.
+Unlike `Consume`, which runs continuously, `ConsumeAll` fetches all available jobs, sends them to the job queue, closes the channel, and returns once all jobs have been processed.

 ## Getting Started